ariannamethod/SUPPERTIME-gospel/README.md

+Version 1.1
 # SUPPERTIME GOSPEL THEATRE

 ![logo](assets/suppertimegospel.jpg)

 Suppertime Gospel is a Telegram Theatre that stages interactive gospel scenes using OpenAI's Assistants API.
 Chapters of the narrative live in `docs/` and each character's persona lives in `heroes/`.
 The bot lets you drop into any chapter and guide the conversation.

 ## Environment Variables
 Set the following variables before running the bot.
-They are validated at startup, and the bot will raise a `RuntimeError` if the required values are
+They are validated at startup, and the bot will raise a `RuntimeError` if the required values are missing:
-missing:

 - `TELEGRAM_TOKEN` – Telegram bot token (required)
 - `OPENAI_API_KEY` – OpenAI API key (required)